SlavisWolf/Symfony2-PUSH-FCM/README.md

 # Symfony2-PUSH-FCM
 Server-side PUSH notifications using Firebase (FCM), implemented in Symfony2 with a POST request

-In this repository, i will teach how implement PUSH notifications in a Symfony2's project
+In this repository, I will teach how implement PUSH notifications in a Symfony2's project

 ### Steps: